Monday 3rd July 2017

 The NHS was the most beloved of all the institutions post the Brevridge Report, and it remains so today.
 The consensus on the NHS did not really start to break down until Mrs Thatcher came to power.

 So not only do we have huge administration costs, but we also have the very high costs of servicing PFI debts.
 It's money that is being diverted out of services.
-This is one of the reason why hospitals and trusts are struggling.
+This is one of the reasons why hospitals and Trusts are struggling.
 More than two-thirds of them are in serious financial deficit.
-You can't lift the 1 percent pay cap [on NHS workers] unless you have more money coming in, and you address the inefficiencies in the system which are a result of the market and PFI.
+You can't lift the 1 percent pay cap [on NHS workers] unless you have more money coming in - and - you address the inefficiencies in the system which are a result of the market and PFI.

 The 1990s was a Conservative and Labour period.
 The Conservatives designed the policies and Labour implemented them.
 However Frank Dobson [Labour] was quite a good 'Secretary of State for Health', he did his best, we had the National Bed Inquiry, he realised that the bed closures were going too far, but he was followed swiftly by Alan Milburn who came in with the NHS Plan 2000.
 But the 'NHS Plan' is a plan for privatisation.
 It heralded a number of things.
 The first big thing was the privatisation of elective care - the easy bits [to privatise].
 So the government took off 4-billion pounds [from the NHS budget].
 The idea is that you would have your choice of provider for all the elective surgery (hips and heart etc.), that would be contracted out.
 We analysed some of these contracts including one in Scotland with a big South African company, and showed what poor value for money they were.
 This has had knock-on effects.
 If you take out elective surgery it leaves the more difficult patients behind.
 So you have the private sector doing risk selection.
 They pick the treatments and patients that they want, leaving the difficult ones, meaning that the junior doctors were not being trained.
 That was a very expensive experiment that unfortunately has been rolled out even further.